Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 If you apply for a Wisconsin driver license and have an OWI-type conviction in another state, you will need to provide proof that you have undergone an assessment and completed an alcohol program.
 This law applies even if you have met all the requirements in the state where you were convicted of OWI.

 For further information about license examinations, identification documents and current fees, ask at your local DMV service center.
-DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
-For online transactions, we accept most credit cards.
+DMV customer service centers accept cash, checks, debit cards and the following credit cards: Visa, MasterCard, American Express and Discover.
+For online transactions, we accept most credit and debit cards and ACH (Automated Clearing House) from your checking or savings account.

 Questions?
 Contact us: Wisconsin DMV email service